itsmeipg/mpv-config/README.md

 - https://www.reddit.com/r/mpv/comments/1au7ty2/dynaudnorm_or_loudnorm_audio_filters_for_everyday/
 - https://github.com/yt-dlp/yt-dlp/issues/7846

-# In progress
-- -- High priority (priority order from top to bottom) --
+# High priority (priority order from top to bottom)

 - YouTube danmaku: Add uosc button to enable/disable.
 Test option modifications during runtime.
 - Create script for A-B loop button so its icon changes along with its state.

-- -- Low priority (if you make an issue for it, it will become high priority) --
+# Low priority (if you make an issue for it, it will become high priority)

 - Fix delete_unload so it only deletes if for instance unloading from a playlist instead of deleting when exiting mpv (considered an unload event).
 - Option to store submitted search query so it will save after closing and opening menu (with reset_on_close = false) by using search_suggestion.
 - Maybe remove default_profile_name options (can just use override default profile).